Bubbie: It’s been a year!

 Bubbie loved to shmooze with our customers.

-She was apprised of every milestone in the lives of our regular customers at Levana Restaurant where she worked- her “retirement” took place very late in her life and was a flash in the pan – and even of the actors’ in All My Children, which had their studio down our block and dropped by almost daily for her danishes.
-I remember her giving a commiserating hug to some soap actress when she had her screen miscarriage, with another when she had her ugly screen divorce, and railing at yet another for his odious screen blackmail (“oh I hate that guy!”, she would cringe).
-At her doctor’s office she would ask how his superstar sister Beverly Sills – née Silverman – was doing, and always insisted on serving our famous neighbor and customer Jan Pierce herself.
+She was apprised of every milestone in the lives of our regular customers at Levana Restaurant where she worked.
+Her “retirement” took place very late in her life and was a flash in the pan.
+There were numerous perks to being located in the heart of Lincoln Center.
+She was in constant contact with the actors’ in All My Children, which had their studio down our block and dropped by almost daily for her danishes.
+I remember her giving a commiserating hug to some soap actress when she had her screen miscarriage, to another when she had her ugly screen divorce, and railing at yet another for his odious screen blackmail (“oh I hate that guy!”, she would cringe).
+At her doctor’s office she would ask how his superstar sister Beverly Sills – née Silverman – was doing, and always insisted on serving our famous neighbor and customer Jan Peerce herself.
 How did she manage to communicate with my mother, Flory, her twice-Mechutenet (my sister Rackel married Maurice’s brother Avrum), without a common language to unite them?
 Their encounters were always at once touching and comical, as kisses, hugs and sweeping gestures made up for every missing word.

 I loved to watch Bubbie and her younger sister, Zoia.